MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/the-memory-optimized-filegroup.md

 The following limitations apply to a memory-optimized filegroup:

--   Once you create a memory-optimized filegroup, you can only remove it by dropping the database.
+-   Once you use a memory-optimized filegroup, you can only remove it by dropping the database.
 In a production environment, it is unlikely that you will need to remove the memory-optimized filegroup.

 -   You cannot drop a non-empty container or move data and delta file pairs to another container in the memory-optimized filegroup.